 - Medical Costs

-This is not to scare you; this will enable you to create a clear big-picture scenario.
+This will not scare you but enable you to create a clear, big-picture scenario.

 8. Assess Who Depends On You & Your Income

 Letting your dependents down is something no self-respecting parent wants to do.
-But your dependents may be more than your children; it could be a sick sister, elderly parents.
-This should not hold you back, but it is something you seriously need to consider.
+But your dependents may be more than your children; it could be a sick sister or elderly parents.
+This should not hold you back, but you seriously need to consider it.

 Believe it or not, after 20 or 30 years of working in your career, you are overflowing with transferable skills.
-Understand what your transferable skills will enable you to make better decisions on what type of job not only aligned with your life’s passions but also with your skills.
+Understanding your transferable skills will enable you to make better decisions about what type of job is aligned with your life’s passions and skills.

 Transferable Skills | Strong | Acceptable | Weak |